FranGarciaLopez/rojo-frontend/README.md

 # rojo-Frontend

-### **User Story for a Web Application with "Activity Matching" Feature**
+## **User Story for a Web Application with "Activity Matching" Feature**

-#### **Overview**:
+### **Overview**:

 This web application is designed to match users in groups of 5 based on an algorithm that considers preferences and location.
 Users can explore activities, but can only join them after being matched by the algorithm.
 Chat functionality is created automatically once the event is formed.
-The platform includes categories, blog articles, and roles such as users and administrators.
+The platform includes categories, blog articles, and roles such as users,  administrators and visitors.

 ---

-### **Key User Stories**:
+## **Key User Stories**:

 ---

-### **1. User Registration and Profile Creation**:
+### **1. Visitor Registration and Profile Creation**:

-As a user, I want to create an account by providing my email and password, so I can access the application features.
+As a Visitor, I want to create an account by providing my email and password, so I can access the application features.

 - **Acceptance Criteria**:
-    - User must upload a profile picture during the registration process.
+    - Visitor must upload a profile picture during the registration process.
     - A confirmation email is sent to verify the user's account.
-    - Mandatory fields include email, password, age, photo, and zone (location).
+    - Mandatory fields include email, password, date of birth, photo, and zone (location).

 ### **2. Setting Preferences for Activities**: